I tried making a ‘to-don’t list’ instead of a to-do list. Here’s what I learned

 The list lead me to more wins and fewer afternoon slumps

 By frequently referring to this list of avoidable behaviors, I not only refined where I put my energy, but also increased my feeling of accomplishment at the end of the day.
 Something can be said for being able to look over your list of “to-don’t’s” and not crossing them off, but congratulating yourself on the self-control needed to follow them.
-I felt less defeated, since I didn’t have an entire tasks to address by late-afternoon.
+I felt less defeated, since I didn’t have an entire collection of tasks to address by late-afternoon.
 Moreover, my “to-don’t” bulletin made me aware of why it was I hit a wall.
 For example, one day, I was feeling especially drained and looked over my list, and saw I had failed to address number three on my list: “Don’t go overboard on carbohydrates at lunch.”

 Saunders says that a to-don’t list is helpful because it can pull us out of a rut of unproductive activities, many of which we may unconsciously repeat.
 “Sometimes we do these activities because they’re easy, tempting, or simply a habit, but they’re [usually] not satisfying.”